amergin/epimetal/README.md

-# Plotter
+# Epidemia

 ## Introduction

-Plotter is a modern single-page web application for real-time visualization and analysis of data.
+Epidemia is a modern single-page web application for real-time visualization and analysis of data.